Who WE ARE

-The Odyssey Hub comprises researchers from the Curtin University School of Public Health, working in collaboration with researchers from other disciplines and international institutions to investigate issues relating to public health, population mobility and migration in the Asia-Pacific region.
+The Odyssey Hub houses researchers from the Curtin School of Population Health, working in collaboration with researchers from other disciplines and international institutions to investigate issues relating to public health, population mobility and migration, particularly in the Asia-Pacific region.

-understand the causes and consequences of public health issues affecting mobile and migrant populations in the Asia-Pacific region, and
+understand the causes and consequences of public health issues affecting mobile and migrant populations, particularly in the Asia-Pacific region, and

-develop and evaluate ethical and evidence-informed responses to improve health and socio-economic outcomes for mobile and migrant populations in the Asia-Pacific region.
+develop and evaluate ethical and evidence-informed responses to improve health and socio-economic outcomes for mobile and migrant populations, particularly in the Asia-Pacific region.

 Our Principles and Values